Public Performance: Recital Information & Procedures

 An important auxiliary purpose of student performance is listening:

-- Listening to students in studio, Departmental, and SPS recitals allows the individual to see musical growth and discuss problems encountered by various students.
+- Listening to students in studio, Departmental, and Performance Seminar recitals allows the individual to see musical growth and discuss problems encountered by various students.
 This may include critique and evaluation by the instructor.
 Final results in degree recitals may then be better evaluated.

 - Attending Distinguished Artists events and faculty recitals provides the student with opportunities to hear music at a high level of achievement.
 These events should provide satisfying aesthetic experiences in music through listening.

 - To this end, all BMus majors are require to document attendance at 14 GSoM events each semester, including all Artist Series events and all faculty recitals.
+All BA and BS students must attend 10.
 Procedures are outlined below.

 Chamber Music & Ensemble Work